JeremiJL/BYT/documentation/product_requirements.md

 advertiser on the platform.
 This gives them the possibility to act as intermediate between big brands and platform technicalities.

-### Updates
+### To do:
-TTL of Shopper's Cart.
+- TTL of Shopper's Cart.
-Explicit quantity of products on the platform.
+- Explicit quantity of products on the platform.
+- Moderator description and Class Diagram has to be updated to match Use Case logic of loging in
+- Paying for campaigns has to be reflected on use case.